seidhr/muna/README.md

 # MUNA

 Muna monorepo for NPM packages and Sanity test-studio.
-Uses Lerna and Yarn.
+It uses Turborepo and NPM.

 NPM packages are all scoped to `@seidhr`.